- Environmental Initiatives

 CASBEE Certification Achieved

-ORIX Real Estate is committed to lightening the burden that buildings make on the environment.
+ORIX group business is committed to lightening the burden that buildings make on the environment.
 Its track record with regard to this goal include the Minatomirai Center Building (Yokohama City, Kanagawa) completed in May 2010, which attained the highest rank of "S" under the CASBEE Yokohama certification system, and The Tower Osaka (Osaka City, Osaka), which received a rank of "A" evaluation under the CASBEE Osaka system.

-ORIX Hommachi Building (Osaka City, Osaka Prefecture) completed in March 2011 is positioned in the heart of Osaka, and is expected to consolidate the functions of the Osaka Headquarters for the ORIX Group.
+ORIX Hommachi Building (Osaka City, Osaka Prefecture) completed in March 2011 is positioned in the heart of Osaka, and consolidates the functions of the Osaka Headquarters for the ORIX Group.
 ORIX Real Estate has attained CASBEE Osaka "S" rank certification for the building through a modern, environment-conscious design which includes the installation of a roof high-rise solar power generation system approximately 130m from the ground.
 Further, solar panels will be installed on the roof of this large-scale logistics facility.
 In addition, a power generation system adopted for the three different buildings will be implemented in order to cover part of the power consumed by the facility.
 On top of a solar power generation system, ORIX Real Estate will also implement measures such as LED lighting and rooftop/wall gardening to attain CASBEE certification and turn this into an environmentally-friendly, energy-conserving facility.

 Suginoi Hotel's Food-Recycling Project